cube-js/cube/CONTRIBUTING.md

 3. Create a new configuration, using `./node_modules/.bin/cubejs-server` for Node Parameters and the directory of your test project for Working directory.
 4. Run/Debug dev cube.js servers using the new configuration.

+## Contributing Database Drivers

+To enhance the adoption of community-contributed drivers, we decided to split the database driver contribution process into multiple stages.

+1. Each driver which is planned to be contributed to the main Cube repository should be published first as an npm package.
+Please see (Publishing Driver npm package)[#publishing-driver-npm-package] on how to do that.
+2. This NPM package should be contributed to the list of (Third-party community drivers)[https://cube.dev/docs/config/databases#third-party-community-drivers].
+3. Please make sure each npm package has a README with instructions on how to install it to the official docker image and how to connect it to the database.
+4. Posting a backlink to an open-source repository would be a good idea here so people can provide feedback on it by posting issues.
+5. Before creating PR for the main repository, please make sure it's tested with the standard Cube E2E testing suite.
+An example of an E2E testing suite can be found here: https://github.com/cube-js/cube.js/blob/master/packages/cubejs-testing/test/driver-postgres.test.ts
+6. If you're creating PR for the main repo, please be prepared to become a maintainer for this driver and dedicate some time to it.
+There're no specific time requirements.
+As a rule of thumb, you should expect to spend time on a weekly basis.
+7. Due to limited resources Core team will review and merge driver PRs based on popularity and development activity.

 ### Implementing a Driver

 1. Copy existing driver package structure and name it in `@cubejs-backend/<db-name>-driver` format.